sinbrive/Sigfox-htt-api/README.md

 inspired from https://github.com/hecko/pySigfox

-As for my students purpose, only some data are retreived : seq nmber, data, time, device.
+As for our project, only some data are retreived : seq nmber, data, time, device.